AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 ]

 #k[
-  write about how we use bevy and ECS. what components are central, and how is the algorithm composed using systums and run schedules.
+  write about how we use bevy and ECS.
+What components are central, and how is the algorithm composed using systums and run schedules.
 ]